LinkageIO/Camoco/docs/tutorial.rst

   $ camoco build-refgen ZmB73_5b_FGS.gff "Zm5bFGS" "Maize 5b Filtered Gene Set" 5b "Zea mays"

 The `filename` corresponds to the raw file we downloaded.
 The `name` is a short name supplied by you, that references the dataset.
-Correspondinly, `description` is used to supply a little more information.
+Correspondingly, `description` is used to supply a little more information.
 Then we have `build` and `organism` which are used internally to differentiate between different genome builds (gene positions change between versions) as well as genes that might have the same name but come from different species/sub-species.